Content

 Paroxetine Dosage for Anxiety

-The Paroxetine dosage for anxiety varies depending on the type of disease, comorbidities, patient age, and the drug formulation available.
+The Paroxetine dosage for anxiety varies depending on the type of disease, comorbidities, patient age, and the medication formulation prescribed.
 When treating social anxiety disorder (social phobia), your doctor will usually prescribe Paroxetine 20 mg, which you take once daily as the initial dose.
-After that, the dose is adjusted according to treatment response with a maintenance dose of 20-60 mg daily.
-The dosage is lower for panic disorder, with Paroxetine 10 mg as the start dose.
+After that, the dose is adjusted according to the treatment response.
+The customary maintenance dose is 20-60 mg daily.
+The dosing for panic disorder is usually lower, with Paroxetine 10 mg as the start dose.

-The dosage of medications is chosen individually, according to the diagnosis, symptoms, health history, and other factors.
+The dosage of medication is chosen individually, according to the diagnosis, symptoms, health history, and other factors

 How Long Does Paroxetine Take to Work for Anxiety?

 Unlike other medications that might offer immediate relief, Paroxetine and other SSRIs do not work immediately for anxiety.
-It takes up to a week or two for the effects after treatment initiation for the desired effects of Paroxetine to start occurring.
+On average it takes from 1-2 weeks after treatment initiation for the desired effects of Paroxetine to start occurring.

 On average, the full effects of Paroxetine for anxiety occur in the 4-6th week [6*] of treatment.
-Therefore, if you take medicine for the first weeks without noticing any change, do not assume it is not working and do not stop taking it.
+Therefore, if you take medicine for the first few weeks without noticing any appreciable change, do not assume it is not working.
+Do not stop taking the medication unless instructed by your physician.

 How to Use Oral Paroxetine for Anxiety

-For optimum outcome, take Paroxetine at the same time each day.
+For optimum results, take Paroxetine at the same time each day.
 You can take Paroxetine tablets by mouth with or without food as directed by your doctor.
-Taking the drug with food makes you comfortable since it curbs issues such as nausea.
+Taking the medication with food counteracts one of the main side effects, nausea.

-What is good about Paroxetine is that it is once-daily dosing.
-So if you feel drowsy or sleepy during the day when using the drug, you can talk to your doctor about taking it at night.
+Paroxetine is a convenient medication as it is a once-daily dosed medication.
+If you feel drowsy or sleepy during the day while on Paxil, talk to your doctor about taking it at night.

-Your doctor can start you at a lower dose to reduce the risk of side effects and raise the dose gradually.
+Your doctor will start you at a lower dose to reduce the incidence of side effects and then raise the dose gradually.
 Do not take a higher dose than prescribed, even if you feel your condition is not improving fast enough.

 Paroxetine Side Effects

-While the side effects [7*] of Paroxetine might vary from one person to another, you are more likely to experience nausea, appetite changes, weakness, dry mouth, drowsiness, and trouble sleeping since these issues are the most prevalent.
+The side effects of Paroxetine will vary from one person to another.
+The more common side effects are nausea, appetite changes, weakness, dry mouth, drowsiness, and trouble sleeping.
 The side effects are usually mild and short-lasting, but you should notify your doctor promptly when they worsen or persist.
 Other Paroxetine side effects include blurring vision, increased sweating, and yawning.

 As standard practice, your doctor prescribes this medicine, having evaluated that the benefits would be greater than the possible adverse effects; therefore, you should not shy from taking the drug.
 Rarely do people using Paroxetine develop serious side effects warranting discontinuation of use.